-- Local dual credit agreements occur between one postsecondary institution and one or more LEAs.
-These credits are only accepted by the postsecondary institution(s) involved in that partnership and typically are not recognized by other institutions. - Statewide dual credit courses are existing high school courses aligned with a TDOE-approved statewide dual credit challenge examination and supplemental resources developed by postsecondary faculty.
+- Local dual credit agreements occur between one postsecondary institution and one or more local education agency (LEA).
+These credits are only accepted by the postsecondary institution(s) involved in that partnership and typically are not recognized by other institutions. - Statewide dual credit courses are existing high school courses aligned with a Tennessee Department of Education (department) approved statewide dual credit challenge examination and supplemental resources developed by postsecondary faculty.
 Students who pass these challenge examinations will earn college credits accepted by all Tennessee public postsecondary institutions. - Statewide dual credit courses do not alter or replace existing local dual credit agreements between LEAs and postsecondary institutions.
-However, these local agreements are not automatically transferable to other post-secondary institutions (unless agreed upon by all parties).
+However, these local agreements are not automatically transferable to other postsecondary institutions (unless agreed upon by all parties).